armanmishra1000/slot/README.md

    This serves the files at `http://localhost:8080/`.
 Leave the terminal running while you play.

 4. **Open the game** by visiting `http://localhost:8080/premium-slot.html` in your browser.
    Use the small information button below the reels to view the paytable popup.
+The sidebar on the left lists sample top players for reference.

 PixiJS is loaded from a CDN, so you just need an internet connection for the first load.
 All gameplay state is stored in your browser's localStorage.